questdb/documentation/documentation/operations/multi-primary-ingestion.md

 ### The role of the sequencer

 QuestDB Enterprise provides write consistency across multiple primary nodes via a **sequencer**.
 The sequencer coordinates transactions by assigning **monotonic transaction numbers** to writes.

+Each primary behaves as both a primary and a replica.
+It will write data into the [object store](/concept/replication/#supported-object-stores) and read data from the [object store](/concept/replication/#supported-object-stores) written by the other primaries to catch up with any changes.

 This approach is already used by QuestDB, even on single-instance configuration, for managing writes via **WAL files** and has been extended to support multi-primary setups: